HAC Ministerial Meeting on April 7 - Chair’s Summary

 Ministers agreed to take the work of the HAC forward in meetings scheduled in the lead up to COP 26, including the upcoming US Leader’s Climate Summit, the Petersburg Climate Dialogue, and meetings of the G7 and G20.

-The meeting was conducted over two sessions to allow for participation across all time zones and was chaired by the Honourable Minister of Foreign Affairs of the Marshall Islands, Mr Casten Nemra and the Honourable Minister of Health and Human Services (and Acting Environment Minister), Bruce Billimon.
+The meeting was conducted over two sessions to allow for participation across all time zones and was chaired by the Honourable Minister of Foreign Affairs of the Marshall Islands, Mr. Casten Nemra and the Honourable Minister of Health and Human Services (and Acting Environment Minister), Bruce Billimon.
 Ministers and high-level representatives from 25 HAC member countries, as well as the EU and UN Secretary General’s office, were in attendance.